Thom-P/42-data_science_logistic_regression/readme.md

 Max    104956.000000  1016.211940    11.612895  ...
 3.056546  -225.428140   279.070000
 ```

 We note the wide discrepancy of the score ranges used in different courses.
-This already gives us a hint that feature scaling will be crucial for the convergence of the gradient descent.
+This already gives us a hint that feature scaling will be necessary for the convergence of the gradient descent.

-## Task 2: Data Visualization
+## Data Visualization

 ### Histograms of score distribution

-To get a better sense of the score distribution in the different courses, and across the 4 houses, we implement a stacked histogram array.
-The output histogram is saved in the _figures_ directory
+To get a better sense of the score distribution in the different courses, and across the 4 houses, we produce a stacked histogram array.
+The output histogram is saved in the _figures_ directory.

 ```sh
 python src/histogram.py